bbbrrrkkk/magic-square-game/README.md

 ### Unfixed Bugs

-Description of unfixed / known bugs
+There are no known bugs present in the final site deployment.

 ## Deployment